Look to the sky in Shanghai - one of the most progressive cities in China with the designer skyline of Pudong for proof.

-This relatively small area is the old Chinese part of the city and a place to see examples of ancient wooden architecture including the Yu Garden, the Old City God Temple and the Huxingting Tea House.
+This relatively small area is the old Chinese part of the city and a place to see examples of ancient wooden architecture including the Yu GardenOpens external site in a new window, the Old City God Temple and the Huxingting Tea House.

 This area is not always on the radar for visitors, but is fascinating because of the significant Jewish population that lived here post World War II.
 With narrow, cobblestone streets, European style buildings and Ohel Moshe Synagogue, this could be a neighbourhood in Warsaw.